reflectoring/reflectoring.github.io/_posts/2020-12-27-spring-boot-exception-handling.md

 }
 ```

-The `@ExceptionHandler` method takes in an exception or a list of exceptions as an argument that we want to handle in the defined
+The exception handler method takes in an exception or a list of exceptions as an argument that we want to handle in the defined
 method.
+We annotate the method with `@ExceptionHandler` and `@ResponseStatus` to define the exception we want to handle and the status code we want to return.

-If we don't wish to do that then simply defining exception as a parameter of the method will also do:
+If we don't wish to use these annotations, then simply defining the exception as a parameter of the method will also do:

 ```java
 @ExceptionHandler